wiiisdom/ec2-leaser/README.md

 ## How to run the application locally ?

-Run the backend if you want to work with the cron job
+Run the multiplexer if you want to work with the cron job

 ```
 pnpm install
 pnpm sst dev
 ```

-Run NextJs if you want to work with the app
+Run to work with the app

 ```
 pnpm install